dirge1/GSA_CRE/README.md

 ## Ref

-Chen, Shi-Shun and Xiao-Yang Li, and Wen-Rui Xie.
+Chen, Shi-Shun and Xiao-Yang Li.
 "A new moment-independent uncertainty importance measure based on cumulative residual entropy for developing uncertainty reduction strategies."
-Mathematics and Computers in Simulation (2025).
+Mathematics and Computers in Simulation.
+2026, 239: 263-281.

 ## Highlights